 Rožnik is home to the 16th Church of the Visitation, the Pri Matiji Inn, opened in the early 19th century, which accommodated the greatest Slovenian writer, Ivan Cankar.
 In the house opposite the inn, the Ivan Cankar Memorial Room is on display.
 Oh, the views from Rožnik are magnificent.
 Check it out!

 The stunning Ljubljana Marshes are located south of the capital and are a fantastic Ljubljana attraction.
 The Ljubljana Marshes were home to pile dwellers (an ancient swamp-dwelling tribe) around six millennia ago.
-This great wetland has been recognised as a UNESCO World Heritage Site.
+This great wetland has been recognized as a UNESCO World Heritage Site.
 Among the most famous archaeological findings is the world’s oldest wooden wheel (5000 years old).

 The Marshes cover 163 km2 and are home to dense vegetation and important biodiversity.
-It’s a natural reserve that doubles as a popular tourist attraction, especially in summer, when the place comes alive with outdoor activities, like cycling, hiking, horse riding and kayaking.
+It’s a natural reserve that doubles as a popular tourist attraction, especially in summer, when the place comes alive with outdoor activities, like cycling, hiking, horse riding, and kayaking.

 Ljubljana has been a strategically vital crossroads of important trading routes that run through the town towards the Balkans (Croatia), Italy, Hungary and Austria.
 Among the goods that travel through and end up staying in Ljubljana is also wine.
 The excellent restaurants, wine cellars and wine bars offer Slovenia’s exquisite, high-end wines from all the main winegrowing regions of the country.
 And the world.